fajieyuan/SIGIR2020_peterrec/README.md

 You will reproduce the results reported in our paper using our papar settings, including learning rate, embedding size, dilations, batch size, etc. Note that the results reported in the paper are based on the same hyper-parameter settings for fair comparison and ablation tests.
 You may further finetune hyper-parameters to obtatin the best performance.
 For example, we use 0.001 as learning rate during finetuning, you may find 0.0001 performs better although all insights in the paper keep consistent.
 In addition, there are some other improvement places, such as the negative sampling used for funetuning.
 For simplicity, we implement a very basic one by uniformly sampling, you can use more advanced sampler such as LambdaFM
-(LambdaFM: Learning Optimal Ranking with Factorization Machines Using Lambda Surrogates).
-Similarly, our pretraining network (e.g., NextitNet_TF_Pretrain.py) also employs a basic sampling function in TF, you can also replace it with your own one if you are dealing with hundreds of millions of item pool in a very large-scale system.
+(LambdaFM: Learning Optimal Ranking with Factorization Machines Using Lambda Surrogates), i.e., PeterRec_cau_serial_lambdafm.py.
+Similarly, our pretraining network (e.g., NextitNet_TF_Pretrain.py) also employs a basic sampling function in TF, you can also replace it with your own one if you are dealing with hundreds of millions of items in a very large-scale system.
 ### DataSet （desensitized）Links
 ```
 ColdRec2: https://drive.google.com/open?id=1OcvbBJN0jlPTEjE0lvcDfXRkzOjepMXH